 - joint pain.

-Expected side effects are generally mild and on average last a day or two.
+These are expected side effects that are generally mild and on average last a day or two.
 Serious side effects like allergic reactions or anaphylaxis are extremely rare.

 Vaccine ingredients are tested for safety in the manufacturing process.